JBT Corporation: Spinoffs

 In 1946, FMC bought out Bolens Lawn And Garden Equipment.
 FMC changed names again in 1948, becoming Food Machinery and Chemical Corporation.
 In 1961 the name was changed to FMC Corporation.

 In 1967, the FMC Corporation merged with the Link-Belt Company.
 The company produced FMC Link-Belt branded cranes and excavators.
 In 1986, the Link-Belt Construction Equipment Company was formed as a joint venture between FMC Corporation and Sumitomo Heavy Industries.

 Between 1965 and 1985 FMC was the owner of the Gunderson metal works in Oregon USA, during that period it was known as the 'Marine and Rail Equipment Division of FMC' (MRED), it was sold in 1985 to The Greenbrier Companies.

 In the 1980s, 1990s, and 2000s (decade), FMC Corporation began spinning several of its divisions into separate companies, including United Defense and FMC Technologies, and selling its divisions, including the John Bean Company, now a subsidiary of Snap-on Equipment, a division of Snap-on.
 Bolens was sold to Troy Built in 1991.

 On April 30, 2008, FMC Technologies announced the spinoff of its airport and food equipment businesses into a separate company named John Bean Technologies Corporation, headquartered in Chicago, Illinois.
 JBT is named after the spray pump inventor whose business was the foundation of FMC Corp.

+In 2023 JBT sold AeroTech, which produces airport equipment, to the Oshkosh Corporation.